alizayan684/alizayan684/README.md

 ## Hey 👋, I'm Ali Zayan!

-I am interested in data engineering and research and easily adapt to different hats depending on the project's requirements.
+I am interested in autonomous driving, data engineering and research, and easily adapt to different hats depending on the project's requirements.
 I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.
 <br/>
 <br/>

 ## 🧐 More About Me:

-### 💼 Interns and Activites
+### 💼 Interns and Activities
 ### [National Academy of Information Technology for Persons with Disabilities (NAID)](https://www.linkedin.com/company/naidacademy/)
 **Mixed Reality Intern** <br>
-*Jul 2024 - septemper 2024*
+*Jul 2024 - September 2024*
-- I am currently participating in an internship as part of a team of three interns, collectively focusing on the exploration and development of innovative Mixed Reality solutions in the realm of assistive technology.
-This opportunity gives us access to the academy’s state-of-the-art high-tech laboratories, providing a rich environment for experimenting with a variety of MR tools and devices.
+- An internship as part of a team of three interns, collectively focusing on the development of innovative Mixed Reality solutions in the realm of assistive technology.
+This opportunity gave us access to the academy’s state-of-the-art high-tech laboratories and training modules in both Unity and Unreal Engine, with sessions in assistive technology.
-The internship program includes comprehensive training modules in both Unity and Unreal Engine, coupled with sessions aimed at enhancing general soft skills and specialized knowledge in assistive technology.
-We are mentored by professional engineers, who will guide us through a GP project to be completed by the end of the internship period.

 ### [Cairo Uni.
 Eco Racing Team](https://cu-eco.org/)
 **Algorithms Developer - Autonomous Systems Development Team**
-*Sep 2023 – Present*
+*Sep 2023 – May 2025*
 - Implemented path-planning algorithms such as hybrid A*, Reeds-Shepp, and Dubins’ curves for our vehicle using C++ in the ROS environment on Ubuntu.
 - Optimized the performance and robustness of the current code, addressed issues, and tested using CARLA and RViz simulators.
 - Followed best practices for clean code, wrote documentation, and collaborated with teammates using Git and GitHub.